- cp - Copy files and objects

 One important caveat is that files uploaded in this fashion are still subject to the maximum number of components limit.
 For example, if you upload a large file that gets split into 10 components, and try to compose it with another object with 1015 components, the operation will fail because it exceeds the 1024 component limit.
 If you wish to compose an object later and the component limit is a concern, it is recommended that you disable parallel composite uploads for that transfer.

-Also note that an object uploaded using this feature will have a CRC32C hash, but it will not have an MD5 hash.
+Also note that an object uploaded using this feature will have a CRC32C hash, but it will not have an MD5 hash (and because of that, requires users who download the object to have crcmod installed, as noted earlier).
 For details see gsutil help crc32c.

 Note that this feature can be completely disabled by setting the “parallel_composite_upload_threshold” variable in the .boto config file to 0.